AllisterChew87/Verlata-Chess/README.md

-# Chess Engine – Pawn Movement
+# Chess Engine ï¿½ Pawn Movement

 This project implements chess logic focused on Pawn movement in C#, based on an inherited interface.